 The Security Association Management Service establishes the context of an SA for a particular Global Virtual Channel and/or MAP ID.
+This Recommended Standard specifies only the service parameters contained in the Security Association data base.
 Implementation of the services necessary to manage the parameters contained in the SA data base is a mission-specific function.
+Service directives for managing the SA parameters in-line are specified in the CCSDS SDLS Extended Procedures Recommended Standard (reference [D14]).
+At the time of publication of this document, the SDLS Extended Procedures book is still under development.